mgist56/Expert-CircuitPython/README.md

 <img src="Media/Hello_Processing.PNG" width="500">

 ### Takeaways
+Processing.org is a useful resource, especially the Examples and Reference pages.
+For this assignment, River and I utilized the Bounce page under the Examples page on Processing.
+We simply modified the code to fit the specific requirements of the assignment.
+Lines 34 through 39 change the direction of the ellipse when it makes contact with the side of the window.
+I decided to make the background an obnoxious shade of fuchsia because I could.

 ## CircuitPython to Processing
 Second Expert CircuitPython assignment; sending potentiometer data to Processing to draw.